31 Spring Home Improvement Projects To Increase Your Home’s Value

 6. Clean Up Debris and Dead Branches

 After a long winter, you’ll notice your yard has debris — dead plants or leftover leaves from the fall.
-It’s incredible what a rake can do to revitalize the look of your yard and ensure your grass comes in even and green.
+It’s incredible what a rake can do to revitalize your yard's look and ensure your grass comes in even and green.
 Be sure to grab any dead branches in your lawn in early spring to avoid leaving an imprint of dead grass.

 7. Clean Siding